 There is a large overlap between the work of counsellors and psychotherapists.
 There is no clear distinction between the two professions; however, they do tend to have different training, different theoretical emphasis and are governed by different professional bodies.
 Counsellors have a wide range of training, from brief training such as volunteers for phone line counselling through to post graduate qualifications.
-While many counsellors work longterm and in-depth, many tend to work shorter term and with more focus on the present and future than the past.
-There are a number of professional bodies, NZAC (NZ Association of Counsellors) and the NZACC (NZ Association of Christian Counsellors) and DAAPNZ (Addiction Practitioners Association of Aotearoa-New Zealand) but currently no government registration requirements.
+While many counsellors work long term and in-depth, many tend to work shorter term and with more focus on the present and future than the past.
+There are some professional bodies, NZAC (NZ Association of Counsellors) and the NZACC (NZ Association of Christian Counsellors) and DAAPNZ (Addiction Practitioners Association of Aotearoa-New Zealand) but currently no government registration requirements.

 Psychoanalysts are psychotherapists with a traditional Freudian training.

 Psychiatrists are doctors with specialist training in mental illness.
 They predominantly offer drug therapies, but some combine this with psychotherapy.
 Only doctors or psychiatrists can prescribe medication (i.e. anti-depressants).